 Logo image file

-A PNG file provided by the client when setting up an application.
-The logo image appears on the permissions screen if the user hasn't granted access to the client website.
-The logo represents the client website.
+A PNG file provided by the client when setting up an application on the Login with Amazon console in Seller Central.
+The logo image appears on the user login screen and represents the client website.

 The Marketplace Switcher is a drop-down box near the top of the screen on Seller Central that is used to switch between marketplaces.
 For example, you use the Marketplace Switcher to move from Sandbox mode to Production.